hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config_iam.html.markdown

 * `google_workstations_workstation_config_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the workstationconfig are preserved.
 * `google_workstations_workstation_config_iam_member`: Non-authoritative.
 Updates the IAM policy to grant a role to a new member.
 Other members for the role for the workstationconfig are preserved.

+A data source can be used to retrieve policy data in advent you do not need creation

+* `google_workstations_workstation_config_iam_policy`: Retrieves the IAM policy for the workstationconfig

 ~> **Note:** `google_workstations_workstation_config_iam_policy` **cannot** be used in conjunction with `google_workstations_workstation_config_iam_binding` and `google_workstations_workstation_config_iam_member` or they will fight over what your policy should be.

 ~> **Note:** `google_workstations_workstation_config_iam_binding` resources **can be** used in conjunction with `google_workstations_workstation_config_iam_member` resources **only if** they do not grant privilege to the same role.